kaufman-lab/build_containers/README.md

 The set of image types that are available are displayed on the right under "packages".

-There are two images types:
+There are three images types:

 -   `geospatial_plus`: Builds on the [rocker](https://github.com/rocker-org/rocker-versioned2) geospatial docker image.